Financial-Times/dotcom-reliability-kit/packages/serialize-error/README.md

 ### `SerializedError` type

 The `SerializedError` type documents the return value of the [`serializeError` function](#serializeerror).
 It will always have the following properties, extracting them from a given error object.

+#### `SerializedError.fingerprint`

+This is a hash of the first part of the error stack, used to help group errors that occurred in the same part of the codebase.
+The fingerprint is `null` if the error does not include a stack trace.

+> **Warning**
+> Do not rely on the format or length of the error fingerprint as the underlying hash may change without warning.
+You _can_ rely on the fingerprint being unique to the type of error being thrown.

 #### `SerializedError.name`